TERREMEMBER/znbase/docs/content/v2.2/architecture/docdb-sharding/tablet-splitting.md

 ### Example using a YCSB workload with automatic tablet splitting

 In the following example, a three-node cluster is created and uses a YCSB workload to demonstrate the use of automatic tablet splitting in a YSQL database.
-For details on using YCSB with YugabyteDB, see the [YCSB](../../../benchmark/ycsb-jdbc/) section in the Benchmark guide.
+For details on using YCSB with ZNbaseDB, see the [YCSB](../../../benchmark/ycsb-jdbc/) section in the Benchmark guide.

 1. Create a three-node cluster.